-This excerpt has been adapted from Tricycle’s new online course, “The Seven Factors of Awakening,” which launches on September 13.
+This excerpt has been adapted from Tricycle’s online course, “The Seven Factors of Awakening,” with Christina Feldman and Jaya Rudgard.
 Find a preview of the course here and learn more about Tricycle’s online courses here.

 Christina Feldman: Waking up is a noble aspiration, but the path is not easy.
 There are moments of true joy, celebration, and appreciation, and there are moments of doubt and despair.
 But we welcome the challenge of emerging from a habit-driven, compulsive life into a way of being and inhabiting this life where we flourish, are creative and engaged, and where we feel free.
 So what allies in this journey support and nourish us, and incline the heart toward awakening?

 This is where we turn to the Pali word bojjhanga.
 It is a word that describes the seven limbs, factors, or supports of awakening.
 The “bo” in bojjhanga derives from “bodhi,” wakefulness or liberation, and “anga” from the Pali translation of “limbs.”
 These limbs or factors describe qualities or capacities we already have.
 They are present in our consciousness; they are seeds of potential reality that we are invited to nurture, identify, appreciate, and strengthen.
 In the early texts, these qualities are referred to as an inner wealth or as the seven treasures that protect us against pain and adversity, instead inclining the heart toward awakening.

 The Buddha said that when these seven qualities are cultivated and brought to fruition, they free the mind and heart from all forms of bondage and suffering, and they incline the mind toward liberation or nirvana.
 If we ask ourselves what the mind of a Buddha looks like, my understanding is that the mind of a Buddha is infused with these seven qualities.